dillya/nrf24le1_flasher/README.md

     |__ Port 2: Dev 48, If 0, Class=Vendor Specific Class, Driver=ftdi_sio, 12M
 ```

-Now we know the bus (4) and the port (2) of our FTDI device, so we can pass it
+Now we know the bus (4) and the device (48) of our FTDI device, so we can pass it
 to nrf24le1_flasher:

 ```
-# nrf24le1_flasher -d 4-2 --read-ip ip_bkp.img
+# nrf24le1_flasher -d 4-48 --read-ip ip_bkp.img
 ```

 Another programmers/flashers